Valve Index might be getting a wireless adapter by way of a Kickstarter project from Australia-based startup Nofio.

 The receiver weighs 200 grams.
 Nofio says the included battery will last for 2 hours, but since it’s connected by USB-C you can swap it out for your own.
 That battery also weighs 200 grams, and can be either head mounted or kept in a pocket.

-Nofio hasn’t set a final price yet, but expects it will be somewhere around $450.
-You can sign up to be notified when the Kickstarter campaign launches.
-Nofio claims shipping will begin in Q1 2023.
+Nofio is priced at AU$569 for Kickstarter backers, around $380.
+The retail price hasn’t yet been revealed.
+The company claims the first batch of 700 units will begin shipping in March 2023.
 As with all hardware Kickstarters you should read that as an aspiration, not a promise – especially given the ongoing supply chain crisis.